What is School Community Council?

 Serving on our School Community Council is a wonderful way for parents and teachers to contribute and help improve academic performance at our school.
 The school receives an annual dividend from the school trust lands.
 Our council decides how these funds will be used.
 The council reviews and prepares other academic plans for our students each year.
 All plans are reviewed for final approval by our school board.
 Councils also act in an advisory capacity to school and school district administrations.

-How was LAND Trust Money spent last year?
+How will LAND Trust Money be spent this year?

 When are this years SCC meetings?